-Author has written 11 stories for Gilmore Girls, Twilight, Sonny with a Chance, Harry Potter, Kingdom Hearts, Terra Nova, and Doctor Who.
+Author has written 7 stories for Gilmore Girls, Harry Potter, Sonny with a Chance, Terra Nova, Doctor Who, Vampire Academy, and Twilight.

 Alright, first things first.
 I am so so so sorry.
 Life is just well life, and anytime I thought about writing I stopped, because well to be honest I never thought that my shit was all that great.
 Here I am now, almost two years later, and posting my first Doctor Who Story.
 Update: I am now going into my second semester as a college sophomore.
 I still don't take English classes and no matter how much I write, I can't seem to ace any papers.
 I turn 20 in 6 months.
 I have been with the most amazing guy ever for 10 months, and I couldn't be happier.

 Her hair was up in a pony tail,